vicmazzola/TeamFlow/README.md

 - State management using the **useState** hook.
 - React's reactivity and rendering pipeline.
 - Full deployment pipeline using **Vercel**.
+- The project was later converted to **TypeScript**, enhancing type safety, maintainability, and developer experience.

 ## 🧑‍💻 Course Content
 This project implements the following key concepts from the course: